Petit Larceny (Shoplifting)

 - What was the value of the goods?
-If the value of the goods is under $200, then it should not be charged as grand larceny.
+If the value of the goods is under $500 (or $1,000 after July 1, 2020), then it should not be charged as grand larceny.

 - Can the prosecution prove that you took the goods with the intent to permanently deprive the owner of the goods?

-Sometimes judges will be willing to give a deferred finding to those charged with petit larceny if the value of the goods is minimal and a person has a good record.
-The terms may include community service and a probationary period wherein the defendant has to stay on good behavior.
-However, many judges are unwilling to do this since the legislators in Virginia have expressed their reluctance to offer defendants a deferred finding.
-Even judges in the same jurisdiction can defer in how they handle this.
-I recommend to my clients that they take an online theft class to show the judge that take the charge seriously and have learned from their mistake.
+Sometimes judges will be willing to give a first offender option to those charged with petit larceny if the value of the goods is minimal and a person has a good record.
+The terms may include community service, restitution, and a probationary period wherein the defendant has to stay on good behavior.
+I often recommend to my clients that they take an online theft class to show the judge that take the charge seriously and have learned from their mistake.